gbraad-unitedstack/open-source-culture/md/01-introduction.md

   * Marketing
   * Trust and confidence

-prevents knowledge assymmetry between project and provider and/or provider and customer.
+prevents knowledge asymmetry between project and provider and/or provider and customer.

-## Open Core

-  * Open Source for the core
-  * Addons are commercially sold

-licensing is often not ideal to allow re-use of the corein other projects

 ## What makes F/OSS projects more difficult